pelithne/appservice-to-containerapp/exercise3-alt2.md

 ```

 ## 1. Container Registry (No Admin User)
+Provision an Azure Container Registry with the admin user disabled to enforce identity‑based pulls rather than shared passwords.
 ```bash
 az acr create -n "$ACR_NAME" -g "$RESOURCE_GROUP" --sku Standard --admin-enabled false
 ```

 ## 2. Managed Identities
+Create two user-assigned managed identities: one dedicated to pulling images (least privilege) and one for runtime Key Vault access.
+This separation illustrates a production‑style security boundary.
 We need two separate identities: one solely for pulling from ACR (principle of least privilege), another for application data access in Key Vault.
 The commands below create the identities and populates envirnment variables with principal IDs.

 ```bash